 Take the first step on your journey to a doctoral degree in counseling or psychology

-If you work in education and school psychology and have seen the challenges facing today's students, especially the underserved, then Loyola's MA in Community Psychology program is the place for you to commit to shifting this inequitable landscape.
+If you want to learn the skills needed to help communities living with disparities in health and well-being, especially the underserved, then Loyola's MA in Community Psychology program is the place for you to commit to shifting this inequitable landscape.

 Our commitment to you